Overview of STEM Programming in Tennessee

 New STEM Curriculum: Project Lead the Way

-Collierville Schools is excited to announce that the STEM Scholars cohorts will be using a new curriculum, Project Lead the Way, starting this August.
+Collierville Schools is excited to announce that all middle school STEM classes will be using a new curriculum, Project Lead the Way, starting this August.
 The middle school curriculum, called PLTW Gateway, will provide our students with versatile skills by studying and exploring real-world challenges.
 We have selected six of the ten available modules for teachers to take students on rigorous studies into various STEM disciplines throughout the students’ middle school career.
 Below are short descriptions of the modules from PLTW:

 Design and Modeling: Students discover the design process and develop an understanding of the influence of creativity and innovation in their lives.
 Students use tools such as the design process, a dynamic mathematics software, a computer-aided design program, computer simulations, and engineering notebook, and possibly a 3D printer to design, model, and build objects.
 They are challenged and empowered to use and apply what they’ve learned throughout the unit to design a therapeutic toy for a child who has cerebral palsy, fabricate and test it, and make necessary modifications to optimize the design solution.